Recognizing Autism in Adults

 Rigid Routines & Resistance to Change

-• Engaging in repetitive behaviors or rituals for comfort
+• Engaging in repetitive behaviors or rituals for comfort and predictability

 Specialized Interests & Expertise